Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Results

 As the drops deform, the aerodynamic loading they experience evolves in complexity.
 While the net aerodynamic force acts strictly in the streamwise direction (drag), the \textit{distribution} of pressure and shear stresses over the non-rigid interface performs work in both axial and radial directions.
 Specifically, the strong pressure gradient from the upstream pole to the periphery generates a net radial forcing on the drop fluid.
 Because the drop is deformable, this radial forcing performs work, effectively channeling a portion of the total aerodynamic power into radial expansion (internal oscillatory energy) rather than bulk acceleration (translational kinetic energy).
 Thus, differences in initial shape do not merely alter the total drag coefficient; they fundamentally modulate how the external work is partitioned between accelerating the center of mass and driving the radial deformation. \cid{WA20} exhibits a significantly higher rate of radial expansion than all other cases, achieving a larger transverse length $L_r$ by $t^*\approx 0.8$.
 Despite differing initial axial and radial lengths, most cases converge to a similar radial extent of $L_r \approx 1.45$ by $t^* \approx 1.0$, highlighting that different initial shapes undergo markedly different deformation rates to arrive at a similar pancake morphology.
-The notable exception is \cid{WA3P}, which maintains distinct $L_z$ and $L_r$ values for the majority of the deformation process, only converging to the common values later at $t^*\approx 1.3$.
+The notable exception is \cid{WA3P}, which follows a distinct $L_z$ and $L_r$ evolution throughout the deformation: its radial length only begins to rise around $t^*\approx 0.5$, much later than the other cases, and consequently its $L_r$ remains the smallest and its $L_z$ the largest for the majority of the deformation process.

 To elucidate how the macroscopic energy partitioning described above manifests within the fluid, we must isolate the internal motion from the drop's bulk translation.
 Accordingly, we define an \textit{oscillatory velocity}, $\Vosc$, as the deviation of the local velocity field $\Vtot(\bm{x},t)$ from the volume-averaged centre-of-mass velocity $\Vcm$ (i.e., $\Vosc = \Vtot - \Vcm$).